THE A-Z OF MANGAWHAI BEACH SCHOOL

 Parents will be advised of any injury to children where staff consider the injury sufficiently serious.
 Parents must provide the school with emergency contact numbers.

-Whole school assemblies are held Friday’s at 1.30pm with the aim of children being able to present aspects of their programme.
+Whole school assemblies will be held on certain Friday’s at 1.30pm with the aim of children being able to present aspects of their programme.
 All parents are welcome to attend every assembly.
-Class assembly dates are published in the school newsletter.
+Assembly dates are published in the school newsletter and on the school calendar and via Seesaw notifications.
 Awards are given at these assemblies in recognition of student achievement.

 This is a short 5 - 10 minute break at 10:00am during lessons in the morning session.
 Please ensure your child has appropriate healthy snacks, i.e. a small piece of fruit, cubes of cheese etc.